Runit Island

 Runit Island (/ˈruːnɪt/) is one of forty islands of the Enewetak Atoll of the Marshall Islands in the Pacific Ocean.
 The island is the site of a radioactive waste repository left by the United States after it conducted a series of nuclear tests on Enewetak Atoll between 1946 and 1958.
 There are ongoing concerns around deterioration of the waste site and a potential radioactive spill.

 Runit Dome

 Aerial view of the Runit Dome.
 The dome is placed in the crater created by the "Cactus" nuclear weapons test in 1958.

 Construction

 The Runit Dome, also called Cactus Dome or locally "the Tomb", is a 115 m diameter, 46 cm thick dome of concrete at sea level, encapsulating an estimated 73000 m3 of radioactive debris, including some plutonium-239.
 The debris stems from nuclear tests conducted in the Enewetak Atoll by the United States between 1946 and 1958.

 From 1977 to 1980, loose waste and topsoil from six different islands in the Enewetak Atoll was transported to the site and mixed with concrete to seal the nuclear blast crater created by the Cactus test.
 Four thousand US servicemen were involved in the cleanup from this test, and it took three years to complete.
 The waste-filled crater was finally entombed in concrete.

+Disclosure and accounting

+U.S. government test records state that during Operation Hardtack I in 1958, over 118 metric tonnes of soil were imported from the Nevada Test Site to Enewetak and placed "in a conical plug beneath the intended burst point" as part of preparations for the Fig nuclear test.
+Investigative reporting has stated that this transfer was not disclosed to Marshallese representatives during negotiations leading to the 1986 Compact of Free Association.

+According to the United States Department of Energy, the Runit containment structure holds approximately 100000 cuyd of radioactively contaminated soil and debris collected during cleanup operations of Enewetak Atoll.
+The department has not published a complete, independently verified inventory detailing all materials transported to, rehandled at, or ultimately disposed of at the site.